WelliSolutions/IniFileFormatReverseEngineering/documentation/GetPrivateProfileString.md

 * The section name can contain an opening square bracket.
 It will be part of the section name.
 * The section name must not contain a closing square bracket.
 Parsing of the section name stops at the first closing square bracket.
 * The section in the file needn't have a closing square bracket.
 Parsing of the section name will also end at the linebreak.
 * The parameter may contain leading and trailing spaces.
 However, these will be stripped when searching for the section.
-Tabs will not be stripped from the parameter.
+Tabs and vertical tabs will not be stripped from the parameter.
 * If the file has whitespace (space, tab, vertical tab, newline, carriage return) before the opening square bracket, they will be ignored.
 * If the file has whitespace (space, tab, vertical tab) inside the square bracket at the beginning or the end of the section name, these are ignored.